morphed

 Prompt: "Horror anime scene, abandoned school hallway with flickering fluorescent lights, single figure standing at the end, unsettling atmosphere, muted desaturated colors with single red accent, Junji Ito-inspired aesthetic"

-The Junji Ito reference is powerful for horror — his distinctive style of unsettling, hyper-detailed linework creates a specific visual language the model can interpret.
+The Junji Ito reference is powerful for horror.
+His distinctive style of unsettling, hyper-detailed linework creates a specific visual language the model interprets well.
+The single red accent against desaturated tones is a horror composition technique that draws the eye to the source of dread.

 1. Pick one style anchor.
 "Shonen manga," "Studio Ghibli," "cyberpunk anime," and "chibi kawaii" each produce distinct results.
 Do not combine more than two.